Images of Wounds, First Aid (1)

-A wound is any type of injury that breaks the skin, and severity can range from a small cut to a deep puncture wound.
+A wound is any type of injury that breaks the skin.
+The severity can range from a small cut to a deep puncture wound.
 To prevent infection and promote healing, all wounds need care.

-A scrape (abrasion) is when the surface of the skin is injured on a hard or rough surface, causing the skin to ooze and, often, bleed.
+A scrape is when the surface of the skin is injured on a hard or rough surface, causing the skin to ooze and, often, bleed.
 A cut has a clean edge, while a tear has a jagged edge.
-Both cuts and tears (lacerations) can affect deep tissues (eg, muscles, tendons, and nerves) and are likely to bleed.
+Both cuts and tears can affect deep tissues (including muscles, tendons, and nerves) and are likely to bleed.

 First Aid Guide